 These six steps help me a lot.
 I hope they help you, too!

-Can you share some other ways you’ve learned to keep going when you’re discouraged?
+We’re all in this together.
+What are some other ways you’ve learned to keep going when you’re discouraged?